ReactiveSets/toubkal/README.md

 0.6 and 0.8 since Travis seems to have issues with these.
 Version 0.12 is not currently tested for a problem with the zombie headless test framework.

-Our continuous integration process also requires that before each commit the developper runs these tests so travis usually passes all tests.
+Our continuous integration process also requires that before each commit the developer runs these tests so travis usually passes all tests.
 In the event that a test does not pass the top priority is to fix the test before anything else.